Leading us in the Right Direction

 Cauwels and Stuve

 A native of Farmington, our Immediate Past President and a mentor in mentor2.0, Jeff is the Principal at Cauwels & Stuve Realty and Development.
 An active and vocal advocate for the organization, Jeff’s agenda is straightforward: “Helping kids.”

 Adam Greenhood hails from San Francisco and works as CEO of the Albuqurque-based company AdWallet.
 “I had been aware of some of the great work Big Brothers Big Sisters was doing in the community,” Adam said, “but once I learned more, I had to get involved.”
 Adam is a mentor through mentor2.0 and served as Bowl for Kids’ Sake 2016 committee chair.

 After years volunteering with the Alzheimer’s Association, she found herself wanting to branch out.
-“Practicing family law for so long, it’s a joy to help kids develop lifelong relationships, and mentorships that so many are lacking.”
+“It’s a joy to help kids develop lifelong relationships, and mentorships that so many are lacking.”

 Andrea D. Harris